-The LET IT BE project has been funded with support from the European Commission.
+The progetto project has been funded with support from the European Commission.

 This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.